mietek/research/src/mi/MartinLof2006.lagda.md

 ::: {.align}
-Formulated in this way, Zermelo’s axiom of choice turns out to coincide with the multiplicative axiom, which Whitehead and Russell had found indispensable for the development of the theory of cardinals.[^15] [^16]  The type-theoretic rendering of this formulation of the axiom of choice is straightforward, once one remembers that a basic set in the sense of Cantorian set theory corresponds to an exten&shy;sional set, that is, a set equipped with an equivalence relation, in type theory, and that a subset of an exten&shy;sional set is interpreted as a propositional function
+Formulated in this way, Zermelo’s axiom of choice turns out to coincide with the multiplicative axiom, which Whitehead[^15] and Russell[^16] had found indispensable for the development of the theory of cardinals.
+The type-theoretic rendering of this formulation of the axiom of choice is straightforward, once one remembers that a basic set in the sense of Cantorian set theory corresponds to an exten&shy;sional set, that is, a set equipped with an equivalence relation, in type theory, and that a subset of an exten&shy;sional set is interpreted as a propositional function